intershop/helm-charts/charts/iom/README.rst

 Added New Parameter-Group *podAntiAffinity*
 ====================================================

-Parameter-group *podAntiAffinity* along with the according default values, prevents scheduling of more than one IOM pod of current helm release onto one node.
+Parameter-group *podAntiAffinity*, along with the according default values, prevents scheduling of more than one IOM pod of current helm release onto one node.
 In this way, the IOM deployment is secured against failures of a single node.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.